imAliKara/basic_ResultSummary/README.md

 # basic_ResultSummary
-About A responsive simple HTML, CSS project.
+#### A responsive simple HTML, CSS project.
+Create .jpg and .png files in the image folder and place them in it.